-My top picks however remain Shilin Night Market (士林夜市) and Roahe Night Market (饒河夜市).
-Apart from the amazing food scene on offer here, these night markets are also a great place to shop for souvenirs, clothes and Chinese trinkets.
 Haggling is not necessarily frowned upon in Taiwan, but you will need to put in a bit more effort than other destinations in Asia, like Thailand or Indonesia.
 Always half the price given and then negotiate from there!
-Oh and one last thing…only consider haggling if there is no price indicated on an item.
+Oh, and travel tip – only consider haggling if there is no price indicated on an item.

 Take the MRT Tamsui–Xinyi line (Red line) to Jiantan Station (劍潭) and then take Exit 1.
 The night market’s entrance is to the left as you cross the street.

 How to get to Roahe Night Market